satyam671/Netflix-Data-Analysis-Using-SQL/README.md

 •	Implemented procedures to eliminate duplicate entries, enhancing data integrity and reliability.

 ### Data Type Conversions
-•	Converted the "Date Added" column from varchar to date for consistent date handling and analysis.
+•	Converted the "Date Added" column from varchar to date for consistent data handling and analysis.

 ### Populating Missing Values
 •	Utilized the director column to populate missing values in the "Country" column, ensuring completeness of geographical data.